 Inventory, lb : 0

-Buddhism in Japan and the development of temple food, known as shojin ryori, has elevated the status of the mushroom in general in the country.
+Japanese Mushrooms have been used for both culinary applications and in traditional medicine since ancient times.
+In Japan, mushrooms are the temple food, known as shojin ryori, in Buddhist temples and the practice of not eating meat has elevated the status of the mushroom in the country.
 Influenced by Buddhism, Japanese emperor Saga in the 9th century even passed a law prohibiting the eating of meat.
-Thanks to their high nutrient content and meaty, toothsome texture, the mushroom became a large part of the Japanese diet.
-Hon Shimeji mushrooms are particularly prized thanks to their rich flavor.
-A Japanese saying goes, “matsutake for fragrance, shimeji for flavor”.
+Thanks to their high nutrient content and meaty, toothsome texture, the mushroom became a large part of the Japanese diet and remains a staple today.
+Japanese mushrooms are also used in traditional medicine to boost the immune system, increase endurance, and reduce inflammation.